The Ultimate Guide To Guitar Pedals | Guitar Pedal Beginner Guide

 - Other Guitar Pedals

-The beginning of the Pedal Chain
+The Beginning of the Pedal Chain

 1. Tuner

-This one is handy and simple to understand.
 The tuner pedal is great whether you are playing in your bedroom or live on stage.

 2. Acoustic